crate/cloud-reference/docs/overview.rst

 ~~~~~~~~

 Click the box labelled *Deletion Protected* to add deletion protection to your
 cluster.
-This will ensure that it can only be deleted in either the CrateDB
+This will ensure that your cluster cannot be deleted while the
-Console or croud by a user with :ref:`org admin rights <org-roles>` (or by a
-Crate.io employee superuser).
+Deletion Protection is turned on.

 .. _overview-cluster-overview-allowlist: